 Still, organizations are continuing to focus on these planned training sessions and large e-learning courses without getting enough value out of them.
 For people in learning and development, managers and people working with knowledge sharing overall, this presents huge challenges ahead, no matter how large or small your team is.
 So, how can we complement this traditional approach with continuous learning and value in the everyday business?

 Firstly we need to change how we think about sharing knowledge digitally.
 We can no longer overload people with huge amounts of information at once, instead we need to break it down and focus on making exactly the right information and knowledge easily accessible, whenever the individual needs it.
 By doing this we are moving more towards microlearning and performance support, which is a big step in the right direction.

 With this we mean that we need to stop thinking that a full-blown e-learning course with gamification scenarios, and drag- & drop elements is required to create engagement and getting the message through.
-As humans our attention span is only getting shorter and shorter, so instead we need to look at what type of format is mostly suitable to present exactly the right information as quickly as possible.
+As humans our attention span is only getting shorter and shorter, instead we need to look at what type of format is mostly suitable to clearly present the right information as quickly as possible.
 A microlearning course, a short video, a step-by-step guide or a simple checklist can in most cases do the trick.
 These formats are very easy to create, maintain and keep relevant over time.
-By lowering the barriers to what formats we are creating it is much easier to directly include subject matter experts in the content creation.
+By lowering the barriers to what formats we are creating it is much easier to directly include subject matter experts in the content creation process.

 Ready for an easier, more flexible, and powerful way of sharing knowledge?
 Get started today completely free!
 Our experts are right by your side every workday via live-chat inside the workspace!